 - When it's revealed that Macros is Miranda's father and Macros, Pug, Miranda and Nakor are talking about the ties they all have to one another, Pug immediately asks if he's Macros' long lost son, since he's been sleeping with Miranda.
 He's not Macros' son.

-- In Wrath of a Mad God Miranda tries to explain something regarding changing perceptions to her son Caleb, who is not a wizard unlike his parents and brother.
-She does this by using the trail of a bear as a metaphor, but Caleb misses her point and keeps holding onto the bear and why his mother's metaphor would not apply to bears.
+- In Wrath of a Mad God Miranda tries to explain something regarding changing perceptions to her non-wizard son Caleb.
+She does this by using the trail of a bear as a metaphor, but Caleb misses her point and keeps holding onto the bear and why his mother's metaphor would not work.
 This comes a few pages after the report of fifty-thousand dead and injured Tsurani.

 This page has not been indexed.
 Please choose a satisfying and delicious index page to put it on.